Tennessee Court Records

 Nashville, TN 37202

 Requests sent by mail may take up to two weeks to process. individuals can make MVR requests in person at Driver Service Centers.
 A $5 fee is required.
 Requests must contain the driver’s date of birth, license number, and name.
-A notarized statement of authority must accompany third-party requests.
-Record owners must submit the notarized reports before third-party requests can be made.
+A notarized statement of authority is generally required for most third-party requests

-Can Traffic Violation And Infractions Be Expunged/Sealed In Tennessee?
+Can Traffic Violations And Infractions Be Expunged/Sealed In Tennessee?

 Expungement is the complete erasure of criminal case records in the eyes of the law.
 In the state of Tennessee, the court may expunge eligible felony and misdemeanor records if: